olensmar/ambassador-codegen-module/README.md

 You'll need to have Ambassador running in a local cluster/namespace as created by the Ambassador [Getting Started](https://www.getambassador.io/docs/latest/tutorials/getting-started/) guide.

-Start by deploying petstore to your local cluster using the provided kubernetes deployment file
+Start by deploying petstore to your local cluster using the provided [petstore deployment](petstore-deployment.yaml) file

 ```
 kubectl apply -f petstore-deployment.yaml